IrisLiu-00/dndnotes/_notes/Campaign/Story Web.md

 - Manages the engine of fate - old style computer, ticker tape. dice tower?
 	- the engine would have let you view + change the fate of an entity or an event. the BBEG would use that to change the fate of the world so it gets eaten
-- the lone remaining human from before the cataclysm (Felicia Brown)
+- the lone remaining human from before the cataclysm (Felicia Brown) Vasilev
+- missing brother - where to plant